Famous Anime Quotes in Japanese

 Definition: Wait!
 Wait a moment!

-Imagine a scene where two characters are running and one is falling behind.
-The one falling behind yells “Chotto matte!” – trying to tell the other one to wait for him or her.
+Imagine a scene where two characters are running and one falls behind.
+The one falling behind shouts “Chotto matte! – and tries to tell the other to wait for him or her.
 Wait up!

-This quote also means wait a moment while I work on something and will get back to you shortly.
-In short, it means to wait for me, hold on for a minute.
+This quote also means wait a moment while I work on something and get back to you shortly.
+In short, it means wait for me, hold on a minute.
+Unlike in anime, in real life we can hear these phrases while queuing in the supermarket or waiting for a friend.

 4. Chotto (ちょっと)